Yankees vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Yankees Recent Betting Performance

-- In their last 10 contests, the Yankees were underdogs just once and were the losers in that contest.
+- The Yankees have been an underdog just two times in their last 10 contests and lost both matchups.

-- In their previous 10 games with a total, the Yankees and their opponents have combined to exceed the over/under on two occasions.
+- In their previous 10 matchups with a total posted by sportsbooks, the Yankees and their opponents are 1-9-0 when it comes to hitting the over.

-- The past 10 Yankees games have not had a spread set by oddsmakers.
-For three straight games, New York and its opponent have fallen short of the over/under, with the average total established by bookmakers being eight runs.
+- Bookmakers have yet to post a spread in any of the Yankees' past 10 games.
+New York games have gone under the set point total four times in a row, and the average total in this streak was eight runs.

 Yankees Betting Records & Stats

-- The Yankees have were defeated in both of the contests they've played as underdogs this season.
+- The Yankees have been named as the underdog three times this season but have yet to come away with a victory in any of those games.

-- New York has played as an underdog of +125 or more once this season and lost that game.
+- New York has not won as an underdog of +100 or more on the moneyline this season in three such games.

-- The moneyline set for this matchup implies the Yankees have a 44.4% chance of coming away with a victory in the contest.
+- The moneyline set for this matchup implies the Yankees have a 50% chance of walking away with the win.

-- So far this season, New York and its opponents have hit the over in seven of its 22 games with a total.
+- New York's games have gone over the total in seven of its 23 chances.

 - The Yankees have yet play a game with a spread this season.